eshijia/Open-SUR/README.md

 *2015.9.27*

 - We have manually tried to create two kinds of nodes (master node and minion nodes) by senlin node-create with two kinds of profiles created before.
 The template property in spec file of two kinds of profiles are temporarily [master.yaml](https://github.com/openstack/magnum/blob/master/magnum/templates/heat-kubernetes/kubemaster.yaml) and [minion.yaml](https://github.com/openstack/magnum/blob/master/magnum/templates/heat-kubernetes/kubeminion.yaml).
 And all creation is successful!
 - When we create profile with type os.heat.stack, the parameters needed by template should be added to spec file.
-I think senlin profile-create should add a new argument -P which means parameters and pass these parameters to [here](https://github.com/stackforge/senlin/blob/master/senlin/profiles/os/heat/stack.py#L130).
+I think senlin profile-create should add a new argument -P which means parameters and pass these parameters to server side.